RWTalerS/RWTalerS/README.md

 RWTalerS is a decentralised digital currency with near-instant transaction speeds and negligible transaction fees built upon Proof of Stake 3.0 (PoSV3, BPoS) as introduced by the RWTalerS development team.

-For more information about RWTalerS itself, see https://rwtalers.org.
+For more information about RWTalerS itself, see further on Homepage when finished

 What is RWTalerS?
 ----------------